Umbilical cord: Structure and development

 The umbilical cord lining is a good source of mesenchymal and epithelial stem cells.
 Umbilical cord mesenchymal stem cells (UC-MSC) have been used clinically to treat osteoarthritis, autoimmune diseases, and multiple other conditions.
 Their advantages include a better harvesting, and multiplication, and immunosuppressive properties that define their potential for use in transplantations.
 Their use would also overcome the ethical objections raised by the use of embryonic stem cells.

 The umbilical cord contains Wharton's jelly, a gelatinous substance made largely from mucopolysaccharides that protects the blood vessels inside.
 It contains one vein, which carries oxygenated, nutrient-rich blood to the fetus, and two arteries that carry deoxygenated, nutrient-depleted blood away.
 Occasionally, only two vessels (one vein and one artery) are present in the umbilical cord.
 This is sometimes related to fetal abnormalities, but it may also occur without accompanying problems.

-It is unusual for a vein to carry oxygenated blood and for arteries to carry deoxygenated blood (the only other examples being the pulmonary veins and arteries, connecting the lungs to the heart).
+It is unusual for a vein to carry oxygenated blood and for arteries to carry blood with a lower oxygen content (other examples being the pulmonary veins and arteries, connecting the lungs to the heart).
 However, this naming convention reflects the fact that the umbilical vein carries blood towards the fetus' heart, while the umbilical arteries carry blood away.
+The systemic arterial blood of the fetus is also a mixture of systemic venous blood (oxygen poor) and umbilical venous blood (oxygen rich) and thus does not have the same oxygen content as systemic arterial blood after birth or in the adult.

 The blood flow through the umbilical cord is approximately 35 ml / min at 20 weeks, and 240 ml / min at 40 weeks of gestation.
 Adapted to the weight of the fetus, this corresponds to 115 ml / min / kg at 20 weeks and 64 ml / min / kg at 40 weeks.